Heliks/event-queue/readme.md

-Pull based event emitter (event queue).
+A pull based event emitter.

-In contrast to typical event emitters, event queues are pull based.
-Each event must therefore be read manually & synchronously.
+In contrast to typical event emitters, event queues don't invoke callbacks or other event logic when the event occurs.
+Instead, events are pushed down to a queues subscribers, where they can be read manually.

-This type of event processing is not meant for normal web-development, but rather, niches like game development where we need to ensure a processing order of certain systems (input -> rendering, etc.) for frame-perfect responsiveness.
+This type of event processing is counterproductive for normal web development and is mainly meant for game development, where processing order and frame precision need to be ensured.